-Breaks down bottom organic sediments (muck): Aerobic (with oxygen) bacteria break down organic sediment at a much faster rate then anaerobic (without oxygen) bacteria.
+Breaks down bottom organic sediments (muck): Aerobic (with oxygen) bacteria break down organic sediment at a much faster rate than anaerobic (without oxygen) bacteria.
 By keeping oxygen at the bottom of the pond not only will the aerobic bacteria reduce muck, it also will help keep up with new organics that are getting into the pond, such as leaves, grass clippings, dying weeds, and algae.

-Improves fish growth: Maintaining oxygen at the bottom of the waterway causes the nutrients normally trapped at the bottom to be channeled up through the fishes food cycle, increasing the amount of available food for the fish and increasing their growth rate.
+Improves fish growth: Maintaining oxygen at the bottom of the waterway causes the nutrients normally trapped at the bottom to be channeled up through the fish’s food cycle, increasing the amount of available food for the fish and increasing their growth rate.

-Supports larger fish populations: By maintaining good oxygen levels through out the waterway, the living space for the fish is increased allowing for larger fish populations.
+Supports larger fish populations: By maintaining good oxygen levels throughout out the waterway, the living space for the fish is increased allowing for larger fish populations.